MetaMask/metamask-docs/services/index.md

 These services streamline development workflows to help developers build robust and successful dapps and Snaps.

-Infura is a managed service that provides secure and reliable access to a variety of blockchain networks, removing the complexities of managing blockchain infrastructure, and allowing developers to focus on building innovative Web3 applications.

-Infura serves as a crucial bridge connecting applications to blockchain networks, providing developers with robust APIs to interact with the blockchain, deploy and manage smart contracts, and much more.
-Whether you're building a decentralized application (Dapp), a crypto wallet, or an exchange, Infura provides the essential infrastructure and tools to create high-quality, reliable Web3 applications.

 ## Features

 Infura offers a robust set of features designed to enhance the development, deployment, and management of dapps.
 These features